vnorbi377/Python-DataPreprocessPractice/README.md

 The data can be found in the dataset folder, which consists the training and the test set.
 Both files are a .csv files.

 ## The Task
 The task was to predict a house's price based on many housing features.
 A total of 81 features were present in the data.
-Howewer, this is a simple linear regression task, so i tried to focus more on the data engineering part of the problem, trying out various data preprocessing technics.
+Howewer, this is a simple linear regression task, so i tried to focus more on the data engineering part of the problem, rather then the model building.

 ### The architecture of the notebook
 The very top section contains the imports and the data loading parts.
 The mid section has all the preprocessing methods like: